rotub/rotub.github.io/_posts/2015-03-29-moved-to-jekyll.markdown

 **Cleaned up**

 A few posts over the years have received a lot of attention.
-I hand-picked those posts and a few others... and have archived the rest.
+I hand-picked those posts and a few others to keep... and have archived the rest.
 They are not publicly accessible.

 **Keeping focus**